Dolphin Class

 Belongings

 Please make sure all of your child’s possessions are labelled.
 Children do not need to bring toys or pencil cases into school.
-Children should wear PE kit to school on Tuesday and Wednesday.
-Woodland is on Thursday and children need to wear sturdy, outdoor clothing.
+Children should wear PE kit to school on Monday and Wednesday.
+Woodland is on Tuesday and children need to wear sturdy, outdoor clothing.